jjradler/jjradler.github.io/_featured_categories/research.md

 menu: true
 order: 3
 ---
+I have a number of current research projects going on.
+The following is a (somewhat abbreviated) list of what I am currently pursuing for research projects.
+Some of my previous work can be seen on my `Writings` page.
+To provide some context, the most recently undertaken projects are towards the bottom of the page.

+---
 ### Applications and Models  of Quantum Dynamics and Mixed Quantum-Classical Dynamics

 #### Excited-State Coherences

 #### Electronic Dynamics and Charge-Transfer (CT) Processes